YSI ODO RTU Calibration Utility

 1. Read the coefficients before writing the new values.

-New ODO cap coefficients.
+Figure 5: New ODO cap coefficients.

-1. YSI recommends performing a 1-point DO calibration after installing a new sensor cap.
+1. YSI recommends performing a 1-point DO calibration once installing a new sensor cap.
 Follow the Calibration – Dissolved Oxygen section 3.3 (page 8) in the manual link below to properly set up the sensor for calibration.

 1. YSI ODO RTU User Manual